projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

    <https://01.org/projectceladon/documentation/getting-started/build-source>`__ guide
    to set up the Celadon project source code.

-   .. note:: The master branch is based on the Google Android 10
+   .. note:: The main branch is based on the Google Android 10
       pre-Production Early Release.
 Use the following command to specify a stable Celadon branch based on the Google Android 9 source code in order to apply those patches in the :ref:`ACRN patch list`::